sudeeprp/default-coding/modeling-needs-techniques.md

 ### Example

-As operations, I need .... to install and comission the visit-counter in a store.
+As operations, I need .... to comission the visit-counter software in a store.

 [**Acceptance Criteria**](modeling-needs-acceptance-criteria.md):

-The .... shall be ....
+The .... shall ....

 ---